 a government approved organization that governs a profession.
 It is responsible to ensure that its members are qualified to provide safe and competent practice to the public.

-Registration with the regulatory body grants the legal right to practice and/or use a professional title and results in a license or certificate.
+Registration with a regulatory body grants the legal right to practice and/or use a professional title and results in a license or certificate.

-In Canada, professions are regulated on a provincial level; regulatory bodies are given authority by the provincial government (many professions also have national organizations that support the work of the provincial regulatory bodies; however, they are not the regulator).
+In Canada, professions are regulated on a provincial level; regulatory bodies are given authority by the provincial government (many professions also have national organizations that support the work of the provincial regulatory bodies; however, they are not regulators).

-The purpose of a professional regulatory body is to protect the public.
-They ensure that the profession is practised competently and ethically.
+The purpose of a regulatory body is to protect the public by ensuring professions are practised competently and ethically.
 To achieve this they: